Suppressing Decoherence in Quantum Plasmonic Systems by Spectral Hole Burning Effect: Analytical solution of transmission

-\textit{Spectral hole burning effect.-} To interpret the spectral hole burning effect, we first consider a simplified case where the coherent driving field only acts on the plasmonic cavity ($\Omega_{e}(t)=0$).
-In the limit of low driving intensity when the linear approximation, $\langle{\sigma_{i,z}}\rangle\approx-1$, is valid, we can derive the equations of motion for the system,
+An analytical solution of the transmission $T$ is derived to assist interpreting the spectral hole burning (SHB) effect.
+We consider a simplified case where the coherent driving field only acts on the plasmonic cavity, $\Omega_{\textrm{e}}(t)=0$.
+In the limit of low driving intensity when the linear approximation, $\langle{\sigma_{i,z}}\rangle\approx-1$, is valid, we can derive the equations of motion for the system as: